geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                                 geopm(7)<geopm.7:Environment>`.
---geopm-trace-endpoint-policy path  The path to the endpoint policy trace file
+--geopm-trace-endpoint-policy path  .. _geopm-trace-endpoint-policy option:

-                                    generated if this option is specified.
+                                    The path to the endpoint policy trace file generated if this option is specified.
                                     This file tracks only policies sent through the endpoint at the root controller, not